PeterKMichalski/parser-tongue/README.md

 # Parser Tongue 🐍

-**Parser Tongue** is a modular, CLI-based forensic parsing tool written in Python.
+**Parser Tongue** is a modular, CLI-based log parsing tool written in Python.
 It provides a centralized engine for parsing various log files into standardized CSVs and performing static analysis on suspicious strings (such as obfuscated PowerShell).

 It is designed for Security Operations and Incident Response analysts who need to quickly normalize data or de-obfuscate commands without executing them.